iskey/terraform-provider-hcso/docs/resources/waf_dedicated_instance.md

   + `waf.instance.enterprise` - The enterprise edition, throughput: 500 Mbit/s; QPS: 10,000 (Reference only).

 * `ecs_flavor` - (Required, String, ForceNew) The flavor of the ECS used by the WAF instance.
-Flavors can be obtained through this data source `huaweicloud_compute_flavors`.
+Flavors can be obtained through this data source `hcso_compute_flavors`.
 Changing this will create a new instance.

   -> **NOTE:** If the instance specification is the professional edition, the ECS specification should be 2U4G.
 If the instance specification is the enterprise edition, the ECS specification should be 8U16G.